sakshamsharma57/US-Home-Prices-Influencing-Factors/README.md

 4. Real Median Household Income
 5. Construction Prices
 6. CPI
+7. Houses
-7. Interest Rates
+8. Interest Rates
-8. Number of new houses supplied
+9. Number of new houses supplied
-9. Working Population
+10. Working Population
-10. Urban Population
+11. Urban Population
-11. Percentage of population above 65
+12. Percentage of population above 65
-12. Housing subsidies
+13. Housing subsidies
-13. Number of Households
+14. Number of Households

 As a proxy to the home prices, S&P CASE-SHILLER Index is used.